-Students who arrive to their first class or study hall after the scheduled starting time for any reason other than the failure of school district provided transportation to get them to school on time are recorded Tardy.
+Students who arrive to their first period class after the scheduled starting time for any reason other than the failure of school district provided transportation are recorded as Tardy.
 All students who are tardy to school must report to the office for a Tardy Pass.
-Students who are late to school will be required will be referred to the progressive discipline plan.
+A tardy to school will require an Early Morning detention the next school day.
 Failure to serve detention as directed will result in the assignment of a second detention period.
-All reasons for being late to school will be considered as "unexcused" unless verified by your parent or guardian in advance of your arrival.
-If a student is more than twenty (20) minutes late to class, it will be recorded as either an excused or unexcused absence from that class.
-Your parents will be notified each time you are late to school if they have not contacted us.
+A second failure to serve detention as assigned will result in a suspension or a Saturday School detention, after which the detention time assigned will need to be served before readmittance.
+All reasons for being late to school will be considered "unexcused" unless verified as "excused" by the school and is also verified by a parent or guardian on the day the tardy occurs.

+Students who arrive to school after 8:55 will be considered absent from their first period class and will be subject to consequences relating to absentees.